Japanese speed skater Kei Saito suspended from Winter Olympics for doping

 The Court of Arbitration for Sport (CAS) said Saito voluntarily accepted his provisional suspension after an out-of-competition test turned up signs of a masking agent.

 Saito had been due to compete Wednesday in the second heat of the Men's 5,000 Meter Relay, according to the official Games website.
-Instead, he'll leave the Olympic Village Tuesday.

 This is the first doping violation of the 2018 Pyeongchang Games.
 However, CAS pointed out that no results from the Games have been affected by the violation.